4IoTMirko/Custom-Maester-Tests/tests/Entra/Validating/Test-4IoTUsersAllowedPostalCodes.md

-This test checks if there are any users missing or using an invalid US ZIP code.
+This test checks if there are any users missing or using an invalid ZIP code.

-4IoT's company policy requires that all users have a valid US postal code.
+4IoT's company policy requires that all users have a valid postal code.
 Accuracy in postal data is critical for operations and compliance.

 **To remediate this issue:**